D with stroke: Vietnamese

+Spanish

+The Spanish language used Đ as a ligature of the word "de" (Spanish for "of").
+It is rarely typed, but it was commonly used on signs and in handwritten text, especially in Old Spanish.

 Other uses

 Phonetic transcription

 The lowercase đ is used in some phonetic transcription schemes to represent a voiced dental fricative [ð] (English th in this).
 Eth (ð) is more commonly used for this purpose, but the crossed d has the advantage of being able to be typed on a standard typewriter, by overlaying a hyphen over a d.